M3264/FSX/docs/DEVELOPMENT.md

    - Express server receives request
    - Checks Redis cache for existing HTML
    - If not cached, renders React app with `renderToPipeableStream` (Stream means all data will be sent **on-the-fly** to the client, that will improve TimeToFirstByte)
-   - Generates complete HTML with meta tags
+   - Generates complete HTML with meta tags using the js files from the build process
    - Caches the result in Redis
    - Returns HTML to browser